dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/importing_responses.md

   - projectadmin-responseimports-edit
 ---

-If you are switching to Screendoor from a third-party service, or need to migrate your data to another Screendoor account, importing responses into your project allows you to keep all of your data in the same place.
+If you are switching to Screendoor from a third-party service or you need to migrate your data to another Screendoor account, you can import responses into your project to keep all of your data in the same place.

 ### Getting Started